Papua New Guinea amends oil, gas, mining laws to boost revenue

 The government also plans to put in place a production sharing regime to take effect from 2025, he said.

-Marape's push for more benefits for PNG has held up talks on Exxon's P'nyang gas development, key to a $13 billion plan to double the country's liquefied natural gas (LNG) exports, and talks with Newcrest to develop its Wafi Golpu gold project.
+Marape's push for more benefits for PNG has held up talks on Exxon's P'nyang gas development, key to a $13 billion plan to double the country's liquefied natural gas (LNG) exports.

 Credit Suisse analyst Saul Kavonic said the amended law could pose challenges for the LNG expansion.